deviharshd/webcam-avatar/README.md

    - Centering on your hip position.
    - Scaling and drawing lines between joints to form a stick-figure.

-There is no RL or training loop here: all "intelligence" is in the pre-trained pose estimator plus our deterministic retargeting and drawing code.
+There is no training loop in this project.
+All "intelligence" comes from the pre-trained pose estimator, while the avatar rendering and smoothing are kept simple and deterministic so the behaviour is easy to understand and extend.

-This makes the behaviour predictable and easy to reason about, while still being a genuine AI/computer-vision showcase.